-Take your dog for a walk to make sure he’s tired.
+- ‘take your dog for a walk to make sure he’s tired’

-- ‘let him go to the toilet so he won’t need to go in the night.
+- ‘let him go to the toilet so he won’t need to go in the night’

-From around 8 weeks of age a puppy will begin to notice differences between night and day, and may naturally start to settle in the dark as its owners and litter mates do.
+From around 8 weeks of age a puppy will begin to notice differences between night and day, and may naturally start to settle in the dark as its owners and littermates do.

 How long before sleep should a puppy be fed?

 Many dog owners love having their animals sleep on or near their bed.
-One piece of advice that’s often given to new dog owners is to place the dog’s bed near to your own bed so that they won’t feel lonely and can be close to you.
-While this does work for some people, it’s not the best option for everyone, especially those intent on successfully sleep training their puppies.
+One piece of advice that’s often given to new dog owners is to place the dog’s bed near to your own bed.
+The reason is so the dog won’t feel lonely and can be close to you.
+This does work for some people.
+But it’s not the best option for everyone, especially if you intend successfully sleep training your puppy.

-Why?
-Because we disturb our dogs!
+Why is it not ideal?
+Because we disturb our dogs.

-Research suggests that more than half of all dog owners accidentally disturb their dogs during the night without even knowing, whether it’s from snoring, sleep talking, or from trips to the bathroom.
+Studies show that more than half of all dog owners accidentally disturb their dogs during the night * without even knowing.
+It could be from snoring, sleep talking, or from trips to the bathroom.